AndrewWPhillips/eggql/TUTORIAL.md

 #### Resolver errors

 Resolver `func`s return a single value, but they can optionally return an `error` which will be reported in the "errors" section of the query result.
-For example, in the `Hero` function we used above, when there is an error we return `nil`  which results in a `NULL` `Character` being seen in the GraphQL query results.
-An improvement would be to give an explanation of the cause of the error.
+For example, in the `Hero` function we used above, when there is an error we returned `nil`  which results in a `NULL` `Character` being seen in the GraphQL query results.
+An improvement would be to return an error which could provide an explanation.

 There are two error conditions in the `Hero` resolver.